-Next is OCR.
+Next is Optical Character Recognition (OCR).
 This is the meat of how information is digitized.
 After software has optically recognized the text, a human verifies the low-confidence characters and then double checks each correction.
 Sometimes a project requires additional checking, or even word-by-word proofing, which can be done on multiple levels.
 Do you want the text proofread?
 Or do you want to ensure every single word is exactly as it appears in the original document?
 For most projects, a simple OCR verification pass is usually enough.

 Preserving historical materials isn’t complete until you have a way to view your documents.
 Metadata is the information the computer uses to organize your files and helps you to search quickly and easily between documents.
 For instance, once metadata is inserted into the digital documents, you will be able to search for any part of the document you want, whether it’s text on the page or a more generalized author, or date, or subject that multiple documents would be associated with.

 Metadata can include dates, page numbers, chapter titles, customized watermarks, and much more.